cvalls/GettingAndCleaningData/README.md

 >#Tidy data preparation
+>
-*__Version:__ 1.0
+* __Version:__ 1.0
-*__Auth:__ Carlos Valls Hernandez
+* __Auth:__ Carlos Valls Hernandez
-*__Pourpose:__ Fit Getting and Cleaning Data course project requirements *__Email:__ cvalls666@hotmail.com
+* __Purpose:__ Fit Getting and Cleaning Data course project requirements
+* __Email:__ cvalls666@hotmail.com

 >##INPUT

->>The programs feeds from files on working directory and some subdirectories.
+The programs feeds from files on working directory and some subdirectories.
 This files are supplied but they are not included as necesary for the project .
 Every files should be stored in the working directory when the program runs

 >>Working Directory contains:
-	* Features.txt		List of all features.Used for setting column names
+	- Features.txt		List of all features.Used for setting column names
-	* Features_info.txt 	Describes all features.
+	- Features_info.txt 	Describes all features.
 Useful for knowing variables but not for computing
-	* Activity_labels.txt	Contains Description of indexed activities from y_train.txt and y_test.txt 							files
+	- Activity_labels.txt	Contains Description of indexed activities from y_train.txt and y_test.txt 							files
 	* Train is a subdirector withy Training data
 		Contains:
 			y_train.txt    		- Training labels.